tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/database_connectors.md

 ## Set the Connection secrets
 After creating a new Connection, you explain how to connect to it by setting its "secrets": the host, port, user, and password.
 These values are specific to each database, and should reference the user and password you would like Fides to use when accessing your database.

-Call the [Connection Secrets](./api#operations-Connections-put_connection_config_secrets_api_v1_connection__connection_key__secret_put) endpoint.
+Call the Connection Secrets endpoint.
 You can set the Connection attributes separately, or supply a single `url` string that encodes them all.

-!!!
-Tip "Fides encrypts all Connection secrets values before they're stored."
+<Callout>Fides encrypts all Connection secrets values before they're stored.</Callout>

 ### Set the secrets separately